Supporting documents and evidence

 A summary of the main issues raised can be found below as well as how the issues were addressed in the final supplementary planning document.

-The Consultation Statement and Adoption Statement can be found in the links below.
+The Adoption Statement can be found in the link below.

 We are in the process of reviewing the adopted policies and looking into issues which could be addressed through planning policy.
 The Local Development Scheme sets out the timeline for this work.